kirillcskaslezin/contest-helper/README.md

 ## Quick Start

-1. Using the CLI Tool
+1. Using the CLI Tool `ch-start-problem`

 Initialize a new problem directory: